How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 Do I need a separate Google Workspace account for sales outreach?

 No. You can use aliases and send-as configurations within a single Google Workspace account to separate personal and sales email.
-A dedicated sending subdomain (e.g., outreach.yourcompany.com) is best practice for cold outreach at volume — it protects your main domain's reputation — but you can manage both from one Workspace account.
+A dedicated sending subdomain (e.g., outreach.yourcompany.com) is best practice for cold outreach at volume — it protects your main domain reputation — but you manage both from one Workspace account.

 What is the best subdomain structure for sales email?